LarsGJobloop/modul-d-fagplan/docs/notes/Workflow Pipelines.md

 The files resulting from transforming the source files into something that is optimized for delivering to the end user.

 ## Web Server
-The computer that host your project and makes it available to the rest of the world.
+The computer that host your project and makes it available to the rest of the internet.

 Development:
 	This is the development server